karttur/basin_extract_docs/_posts/2020/2020-10-27-basin-delineate-02.markdown

 #### Alternative basin distillations

-There are 5 basic alternatives for how to start the distilling of your candidate basin outlet points:
+There are 5 basic alternatives for how to distil candidate basin outlet points:

 1. Use the combined SFD-MFD ('MOUTH') default system with a virtual coastline wall,
 2. Use all SFD identified outlets for generating preliminary basins,